Harper, Schwarber, Castellanos power Phillies past Diamondbacks 5-3 in Game 1 of NLCS

 Arizona was stuck with its first loss of the playoffs after ripping off five straight wins against the Brewers and Dodgers.

-The Diamondbacks were simply the latest team to unravel under the red storm of 45,396 towel-waving, deliriously-cheering fans at Citizens Bank Park.
-The Phillies never gave fans a reason to stop — or Arizona a chance to catch its breath until it was too late.
+The Diamondbacks were simply the latest team to unravel under the red storm of 45,396 towel-waving fans at Citizens Bank Park.
+The Phillies never gave the crowd a reason to stop cheering — or Arizona a chance to catch its breath until it was too late.

 Schwarber started the home run derby when he launched Zac Gallen’s first pitch 420 feet into the right-field seats.
 There was some minor consternation that Schwarber — with 47 homers this season and 93 over the last two — had yet to go deep through six playoff games.
 How easy it was to forget that Schwarber didn’t hit any in the Wild Card Series or NLDS last season before he launched six in the NLCS and World Series.
 So those Schwarbombs might just be getting started.